leddartech/LeddarSDK/src/Leddar_ROS/README.md

 # leddar_ros

-ROS package exposing LeddarTech sensors, based on the "leddar" python module.
+ROS package exposing LeddarTech sensors based on the "leddar" Python module.
 This package has been tested with ros-melodic.

 ## Deployment